pulumi/workshops/archive/aws-intro/csharp/lab-01/03-provisioning-infrastructure.md

 To inspect your new bucket, you will need its physical AWS name.
 Pulumi records a logical name, `my-bucket`, however the resulting AWS name will be different.

 Programs can export variables which will be shown in the CLI and recorded for each deployment.
-Export your bucket's name by adding this output to `MyStack.cs`:
+Export your bucket's name by adding this output to `MyStack.cs` after the `{}` from the `public MyStack()`:

 ```csharp
 ...